Last Updated: June 11, 2022

 - Around 30% of UK gaming enthusiasts played games in 2020 to cope with stress.

-- Almost 91% of responders in the UK say they love playing Solitaire.
+- Almost 91% of respondents in the UK say they love playing Solitaire.

 - In the UK, 34% of gamers prefer fighting games over other genres during the global pandemic.